 What is an Installment Loan from a Direct Lender?

 An installment loan allows you to borrow a set amount of money.
 This type of loan is very common, and contrasts with a revolving credit like a credit card or line of credit.
 Borrowers must decide how much money they need to borrow before taking out the loan, and they agree to pay the loan over a fixed period of time.
-Most installment loans require monthly payments and charge variable interest rates.
+Most installment loans require monthly payments and charge fixed interest rates.

 Types of Installment Loans